-Diagnosis is based on bronchoscopic biopsy, but evaluation often initially involves chest CT, which reveals tumor calcifications in up to one third of patients.
+Diagnosis of bronchial carcinoid is based on bronchoscopic biopsy, but evaluation often initially involves chest CT, which reveals tumor calcifications in up to one third of patients.

 Prognosis depends on tumor type.
-Five-year survival for typical (well-differentiated) carcinoids is > 90%; for atypical tumors, it is 50 to 70%.
+Five-year survival for well-differentiated carcinoids is > 90%; for atypical tumors, it is 50 to 70%.

 |Drug Name||Select Trade|

 |Bynfezia, Mycapssa, Sandostatin, Sandostatin LAR|